pranayga/expl0ring_V8/docs/v8_exploration_II.md

 [Execution::Call](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/execution/execution.cc;l=459;drc=2e96276c762073eb1e4de8a95bb944bd764f75fb)
 is invoked which is responsible for setting up the remaining structures required to execute the interpret code and get back the result.
 [Execution::Invoke](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/execution/execution.cc;l=241;drc=8d739b8c2d6b98b5c77b1852923ab2ae1b9fdabf)
-is eventually invoked which converts the interpret intermediate bytecode into the platform specific object code using [GenerateCode](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/execution/simulator.h;l=152;drc=8d739b8c2d6b98b5c77b1852923ab2ae1b9fdabf;bpv=0;bpt=1) and triggers the invocation of the code.
+is eventually invoked which converts the interpret intermediate bytecode into the platform-specific object code using [GenerateCode](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/execution/simulator.h;l=152;drc=8d739b8c2d6b98b5c77b1852923ab2ae1b9fdabf;bpv=0;bpt=1) and triggers the invocation of the code.
-Providing us the data in the stuctures we require.
+Providing us the data in the structures we require.

 ### Reflecting on this article

 The main target of this post was to explore what main files and functions are touched during the compilation and execution of a simple example.
-More discussion on what code sections go what are described in [this](https://m4dst4cks.github.io/blog/2020/09/18/V8-Exploitation-Series-Part-3) post.
+More discussion on what code sections go what is described in [this](https://m4dst4cks.github.io/blog/2020/09/18/V8-Exploitation-Series-Part-3) post.

-The main idea to learn is, while tracing have an idea of what file the control might hit and then use `(gdb) rbreak filename:.` or a similar eq to trace on a higher level rather than tracing the control flow line by line.
+The main idea to learn is while tracing have an idea of what file the control might hit and then use `(gdb) rbreak filename:.` or a similar eq to trace on a higher level rather than tracing the control flow line by line.